5 The First City

 5.1.2 The pink middle

 Below the green canopy, the light is different.
-The short wavelengths are largely gone, absorbed or scattered by the layer above.
-What remains is longer-wavelength light – reds and near-infrared – and it is in this filtered glow that the second layer thrives.
+The red and far-red photons that the canopy’s bacteriochlorophylls harvest are largely gone.
+What remains is near-infrared light – wavelengths beyond 800 nm – and it is in this filtered glow that the second layer thrives.

-These are alpha-proteobacteria, ancestors of the purple bacteria that still inhabit microbial mats today.6 They carry different photosynthetic pigments, tuned to the wavelengths the green layer rejected.
-This is not coincidence; it is niche partitioning driven by the physics of light absorption.7 If you tried to put another green-pigmented organism here, it would starve – the photons it needs are already consumed.
+These are phototrophic proteobacteria – the purple bacteria.8 They carry bacteriochlorophyll a or b, with absorption peaks in the near-infrared (800–900 nm), precisely the wavelengths the green canopy transmits.
+This is not coincidence; it is niche partitioning driven by the physics of light absorption.9 If you tried to put another Chlorobiaceae clone here, it would starve – the far-red photons it needs are already consumed above.
 The pink layer survives precisely because it uses a different part of the spectrum.

 The metabolic logic is similar to the top layer: capture photons, fix carbon, grow.
-But the energy input per photon is smaller (longer wavelength means lower energy per photon), and the flux is reduced.
+The overall reaction is the same as the canopy’s – CO\(_2\) reduced with H\(_2\)S, yielding organic carbon and sulfur – but driven by lower-energy photons.
+The energy input per photon is smaller (longer wavelength means lower energy per photon), and the flux is reduced.
 The pink layer operates on thinner margins.
 It is the city’s secondary industry – still productive, but working with what the primary sector leaves behind.

 5.1.3 The dark basement